Airinchan818/LittleLearn/README.md

 # 🌱 LittleLearn – Touch the Big World with Little Steps

-update Version (0.1.6) date : (25-August-2025):
+update Version (0.1.9) date : (14-october-2025) :

-    - Gradient Vanishing at LSTM bug fixed
+        - get_weight bug fixed on AutoTransformers
-    - Gradient Vanishing at GRU bug fixed
+        - update add option "PreNorm and PostNorm" on BlockTransformers
-    - mismatch backwardpas Multiple bug fixed
+        - update add option "PreNorm And PostNorm" on AutoTransformers
-    - SparseCategoricallCrossentropy suport Multi output
+        - update add Deep level for Decoder crossAttention in AutoTransformers
-    - CategoricallCrossentropy suport Multi output
+        - update Hubber loss support multi output regression
-    - AutoTransformers is aivable now for NLP
+        - update Mean Absolute Error support multi outputs regression
-    - add new funtion expand_dims
+        - update Mean Squared Error support multi outputs regression
-    - update new preprocessing tools LabelEncoder,OneHotEncoder,label_to_onehot
+        - update new Layers LatenConnected Layers
-    - update new Model AutoBuildModel => LSTM,GRU Models Sentiment Regression with Tanh
+        - update new Model variant LatenConnectedModel (5,8,12,16) block stacking.
-    - update new layers BlockEncoder and BlockDecoder for make Transformers model more easy
+        - update Gradient Clipper Tools (clip by norm, clip by values, clip by global)
-    - update new layers Feed Forward Network for make Transformers models more easy
+        - update new Module Gradient Tools for look gradient interaction
-    - add in line Documentation at Grad Engine for Layers Backend and loss function
+        - update new layers DropOut

 LittleLearn is an experimental and original machine learning framework built from scratch — inspired by the simplicity of Keras and the flexibility of PyTorch, yet designed with its own architecture, philosophy, and gradient engine.